shahkashani/stills/README.md

 generate(config);
 ```

-This will generate a random still from your S3 bucket, make sure at least one face appears in the image, add a caption from a random SRT file in the `captions` folder and then upload the result to Tumblr and Twitter.
+This will generate a random still from your S3 bucket, make sure at least one face appears in the image, add a caption from a random SRT file in the `captions` folder and then upload the result to Tumblr.

 There are other options for `source`, `content` and `validators`.
 Keep readin'.